About the Author

 Other events in the subsequent years resulted in a broader horizon.
 I had the occasion to visit both Germany and Taiwan in the span of about a month in early 2001.
-The incredible events of 9/11/2001 made me question whether God blesses America.
+The incredible events of 9/11/2001 made me question whether God blesses America as claimed.

 This site began as an endeavor to describe the ancient myths and their relation to our planets.
 It has grown to include my thoughts on the meaning of life and my answer to that philosophical question: who am I? (or: why are we here? and also its associated question: where are we going?)